jmservera/airsonic-advanced/install/aks/README.md

 In this article, we will combine these two features to connect our application to the MySQL database without the need to store any credentials in the code or the cluster.

-## Summary
+### Summary

-This exercise consists of two parts: setting up the database to allow the connection with the Managed Identity, and configuring the Kubernetes cluster to enable the application's connection to the database.
+This exercise consists of two parts:

+1. Setting up the database to allow the connection with the Managed Identity, and
+2. configuring the Kubernetes cluster to enable the application's connection to the database.

 For the database setup, you need a Managed Identity with special permissions to configure the AAD authentication in the database.
 The article [Azure AD authentication for MySQL Flexible Server from end to end][aadauth-mysql] provides the steps to grant these permissions, we will follow them using the new Microsoft.MgGraph PowerShell module.

 To prepare the Kubernetes cluster, you need to enable the Workload Identity feature, which is currently in preview.
 The article [Use managed identities in Azure Kubernetes Service][aks-wi] explains how to enable this feature in your AKS cluster.

+### Prerequisites

 Before proceeding, make sure you have the following prerequisites: